rpwagner/serverless-data/catalog/index.md

 This site represents the catalog, with metadata about the catalog itself and the datasets in the repository.
-The catalog is completely public while the datasets are group in three levels of access:
+The catalog is completely public while the datasets are grouped into three levels of access:

 - Public
 - Accept Terms & Conditions